azat-co/practicalnode/chapter7/chapter7.md

 # Mongoose Models

 As in many other ORMs/ODMs, in Mongoose, the cornerstone object is a model.
-To compile a schema into a model, use `mongoose.model(name, schema)`—for example, to create a book model from `bookSchema` use `mongoose.model`:
+To compile a schema into a model, use `mongoose.model(name, schema)`.
+For example, to create a book model from `bookSchema`, use `mongoose.model`:

 ```js
 const Book = mongoose.model('Book', bookSchema)
 ```

 The first parameter is just a string, which we can use later to pull an instance of this model.
 Usually, this string is the same as the object literal for the model.
 It's usually capitalized, e.g., `Book`.
 By default, Mongoose will use the model name to tie it to a collection name by pluralizing it.
-For example, `Book` model will use `books` collection.
+For example, the `Book` model will use `books` collection.

 Models are used to create documents (actual data).
-To do so, call `new ModelName(data)`—for example,this is how to create two documents for two different books using one `Book` model:
+To do so, call `new ModelName(data)`—for example, this is how to create two documents for two different books using one `Book` model:

 ```js
 const practicalNodeBook = new Book({ name: 'Practical Node.js' })
 const javascriptTheGoodPartsBook = new Book({ name: "JavaScript The Good Parts"})
 ```

-It’s better to assign the initial value through the constructor `new Book()` versus using the `document.set()` method later, because Mongoose has to process less function calls and our code remains more compact and better organized.
+It’s better to assign the initial value through the constructor `new Book()` versus using the `document.set()` method later, because Mongoose has to process fewer function calls and our code remains more compact and better organized.
 Of course, this is possible only if we know the values when we create the instances. ;-)

 **Don’t confuse static with instance model methods.** If we call a method on `practicalNodeBook`, it’s an instance method; if we call it on the `Book` object, it’s a static class method.

 Models have static built-in methods that are very similar to Mongoskin and native MongoDB methods, such as `find()`, `create()`, and `update()`.

-A list of the static Mongoose model methods (invoked on a capitalized object, e.g., `Book`) along with their meaning follows:
+A list of the static Mongoose model methods (invoked on a capitalized object, e.g., `Book`) along with their meaning, follows:

-- `Model.create(data, [callback (error, doc)])`: creates a new Mongoose document and saves it to the database
+- `Model.create(data, [callback (error, doc)])`: Creates a new Mongoose document and saves it to the database
-- `Model.remove(query, [callback(error)])`: removes documents from the collection that match the query; when finished, calls `callback` with `error`
+- `Model.remove(query, [callback(error)])`: Removes documents from the collection that match the query; when finished, calls `callback` with `error`
-- `Model.find(query, [fields], [options], [callback(error, docs)])`: finds documents that match the query (as a JSON object); possible [to select fields](http://mongoosejs.com/docs/api.html#query_Query-select) (<http://mongoosejs.com/docs/api.html#query_Query-select>) and use [options](http://mongodb.github.io/node-mongodb-native/api-generated/collection.html#find) (<http://mongodb.github.io/node-mongodb-native/api-generated/collection.html#find>)
+- `Model.find(query, [fields], [options], [callback(error, docs)])`: Finds documents that match the query (as a JSON object); possible [to select fields](http://mongoosejs.com/docs/api.html#query_Query-select) (<http://mongoosejs.com/docs/api.html#query_Query-select>) and use [options](http://mongodb.github.io/node-mongodb-native/api-generated/collection.html#find) (<http://mongodb.github.io/node-mongodb-native/api-generated/collection.html#find>)
-- `Model.update(query, update, [options], [callback(error, affectedCount, raw)])`: updates documents, similar to native `update`
+- `Model.update(query, update, [options], [callback(error, affectedCount, raw)])`: Updates documents, similar to native `update`
-- `Model.populate(docs, options, [callback(error, doc)])`: populates documents using references to other collections; an alternative to another approach described in the next section
+- `Model.populate(docs, options, [callback(error, doc)])`: Populates documents using references to other collections; an alternative to another approach described in the next section
-- `Model.findOne(query, [fields], [options], [callback(error, doc)])`: finds the first document that matches the query
+- `Model.findOne(query, [fields], [options], [callback(error, doc)])`: Finds the first document that matches the query
-- `Model.findById(id, [fields], [options], [callback(error, doc)])`: finds the first element for which `_id` equals the `id` argument (cast based on the schema)
+- `Model.findById(id, [fields], [options], [callback(error, doc)])`: Finds the first element for which `_id` equals the `id` argument (cast based on the schema)
-- `Model.findOneAndUpdate([query], [update], [options], [callback(error, doc)])`: finds the first document that matches the query (if present) and updates it, returning the document; uses [`findAndModify`](http://mongodb.github.io/node-mongodb-native/api-generated/collection.html#findandmodify) (<http://mongodb.github.io/node-mongodb-native/api-generated/collection.html#findandmodify>)
+- `Model.findOneAndUpdate([query], [update], [options], [callback(error, doc)])`: Finds the first document that matches the query (if present) and updates it, returning the document; uses [`findAndModify`](http://mongodb.github.io/node-mongodb-native/api-generated/collection.html#findandmodify) (<http://mongodb.github.io/node-mongodb-native/api-generated/collection.html#findandmodify>)
-- `Model.findOneAndRemove(query, [options], [callback(error, doc)])`: finds the first document that matches the query and removes it when returning the document
+- `Model.findOneAndRemove(query, [options], [callback(error, doc)])`: Finds the first document that matches the query and removes it when returning the document
-- `Model.findByIdAndUpdate(id, [update], [options], [callback(error, doc)])`: similar to `findOneAndUpdate` using only the ID
+- `Model.findByIdAndUpdate(id, [update], [options], [callback(error, doc)])`: Similar to `findOneAndUpdate` using only the ID
-- `Model.findByIdAndRemove(id, [options], [callback(error, doc)])`: similar to `findOneAndRemove` using only the ID
+- `Model.findByIdAndRemove(id, [options], [callback(error, doc)])`: Similar to `findOneAndRemove` using only the ID

 **Warning** Not all the Mongoose model methods trigger hooks.
 Some of them are executed directly.
 For example, calling `Model.remove()` does not trigger the `remove` hook, because no Mongoose documents are involved (instances of `Model` that use lowercase literals, e.g., `practicalNodeBook`).

 The complete list of the methods is extensive; therefore, refer to [the official Mongoose API documentation](http://mongoosejs.com/docs/api.html#model-js) (<http://mongoosejs.com/docs/api.html#model-js>).
 The most used instance (document) methods are as follows:

-- `doc.model(name)`: returns another Mongoose model
+- `doc.model(name)`: Returns another Mongoose model
-- `doc.remove([callback(error, doc)])`: removes this document
+- `doc.remove([callback(error, doc)])`: Removes this document
-- `doc.save([callback(error, doc, affectedCount)])`: saves this document
+- `doc.save([callback(error, doc, affectedCount)])`: Saves this document
-- `doc.update(doc, [options], [callback(error, affectedCount, raw)])`: updates the document with `doc` properties, and `options` parameters, and then upon completion fires a callback with `error`, number of `affectedCount` and the database output
+- `doc.update(doc, [options], [callback(error, affectedCount, raw)])`: Updates the document with `doc` properties, and `options` parameters, and then upon completion fires a callback with `error`, number of `affectedCount`, and the database output
-- `doc.toJSON([option])`: converts a Mongoose document to JSON (options are listed  later)
+- `doc.toJSON([option])`: Converts a Mongoose document to JSON (options are listed  later)
-- `doc.toObject([option])`: converts a Mongoose document to a plain JavaScript object (options are listed later)
+- `doc.toObject([option])`: Converts a Mongoose document to a plain JavaScript object (options are listed later)
-- `isModified([path])`: true/false, respectively, if some parts (or the specific path) of the document are or are not modified
+- `isModified([path])`: True/false, respectively, if some parts (or the specific path) of the document are or are not modified
-- `markModified(path)`: marks a path manually as modified which is useful for mixed (`Schema.Types.Mixed`) data types because they don't trigger the modified flag automatically
+- `markModified(path)`: Marks a path manually as modified, which is useful for mixed (`Schema.Types.Mixed`) data types because they don't trigger the modified flag automatically
-- `doc.isNew`: true/false, respectively, whether the document is new or not new
+- `doc.isNew`: True/false, respectively, whether the document is new or not new
-- `doc.id`: returns the document ID
+- `doc.id`: Returns the document ID
-- `doc.set(path, value, [type], [options])`: sets `value` at a `path`
+- `doc.set(path, value, [type], [options])`: Sets `value` at a `path`
-- `doc.validate(callback(error))`: checks validation manually (triggered automatically before `save()`)
+- `doc.validate(callback(error))`: Checks validation manually (triggered automatically before `save()`)

 Most often, you'll need to get data from your document, e.g., to send back to a client using `res.send()`.
 But the document object will have some additional Mongoose properties and methods.
-The two method listed above will help you to get just the data.
+The two methods listed above will help you to get just the data.
 They are `toObject()` and `toJSON()`.
-They take options.
-The options for `toObject()` and `toJSON()` are as follows:
+They take options, listed for `toObject()` and `toJSON()` are as follows:

-- `getters`: true/false, calls all `getters` including path and virtual types
+- `getters`: True/false, calls all `getters` including path and virtual types
-- `virtuals`: true/false, includes virtual `getters` and can override the `getters` option
+- `virtuals`: True/false, includes virtual `getters` and can override the `getters` option
-- `minimize`: true/false, removes empty properties/objects (defaults to true)
+- `minimize`: True/false, removes empty properties/objects (defaults to true)
-- `transform`: transforms the function called right before returning the object
+- `transform`: Transforms the function called right before returning the object

 That's it for Mongoose methods for the most part.
 Of course, Mongoose has other methods for more edge case scenarios and advanced uses.
-You can learn about them by opening this link [the Mongoose document API](http://mongoosejs.com/docs/api.html#document-js) (<http://mongoosejs.com/docs/api.html#document-js>).
+You can learn about them by opening this Mongoose document API link: <http://mongoosejs.com/docs/api.html#document-js>.

 # Relationships and Joins with Population

-Although, there are no relationships stored in a MongoDB database (as in most NoSQL DBs), we can do so in the application layer.
-We actually have to do so in a large application.
+Although, Node developers cannot query MongoDB on complex relationships (like they can in MySQL), they can do so in the application layer with the help of Mongoose.
+This becomes really convenient in larger applications because they tend to have complex relationships between documents.

+To give you an example, in an e-commerce store, an order refers to its products by IDs.
+To get more than just product ID, developers need to write two queries: one to fetch order and another to fetch its products.
+Instead of making two queries developers can one Mongoose query.
+They can use Mongoose to fetch order with products fields.

-And Mongoose makes connecting two entities by their relationship easier.
-It provides a feature called *population*.
+Mongoose makes connecting two entities by their relationship easier.
+Mongoose provides a feature called *population*.
 No. This population is not about people living in a certain area but it somehow related.
 Mongoose population is about adding more data to your query using relationships.
 It allows us to fill certain parts of the document from a different collection.

-Let’s say we have `posts` and `users` collections.
+Let’s say we have `posts` and `users` documents.
 Users can write posts.
-Therefore, users collections "has" posts if we were to use one collections.
+There are two approaches to implement this.
+We can use one collection.
+The `users` collection can have the `posts` array field.
+This will require a single query, but this structure is limited in many ways because posts cannot be indexed or accessed separately from users.

 Or we can use two collections (and models).
+In this case, the structure is more flexible but requires at least two queries if we want to fetch a user and his posts.

-In this case, we can reference posts in the user schema by using `ref` and the name of the model such as in the posts field of `userSchema`:
+Don't fret.
+Mongoose is here to help.
+We can reference posts in the user schema and then populate the posts.
+In order to use `populate()`, we must define `ref` and the name of the model such as in the posts field of `userSchema`:

 ```js
 const mongoose = require('mongoose')